October 26-28, 2024: Canadian Coast-to-Coast-to-Coast Weather Forecast - NetNewsLedger

 Regina, Saskatchewan

-October 26: Regina starts the day with cloudy skies and temperatures around 1°C. Winds are from the northwest at 20 km/h, and barometric pressure is 1014 hPa.
-Sunrise is at 8:00 AM, and sunset is at 6:05 PM.
+October 26: Regina is starting the weekend with overcast skies and a temperature of 1°C. Winds are from the northwest at 15 km/h, with a barometric pressure of 1012 hPa.
+Sunrise is at 8:01 AM, and sunset is at 6:05 PM.

-October 27-28: Snow flurries are expected to continue through Sunday, with highs around 1°C. By Monday, skies will be partly cloudy, and temperatures will remain chilly.
+October 27-28: Light snow flurries will continue through Sunday before skies clear.
+Highs will hover around 0-2°C, with lows dipping to -4°C.

-Wardrobe Suggestion: Layered winter clothing, including a coat, scarf, and gloves, will be needed as snow moves in.
+Wardrobe Suggestion: A warm coat, scarf, and gloves are essential for the cold and snowy conditions.

-Weather Trivia: Regina has seen its earliest heavy snowfall in October 1925, with temperatures well below zero by month’s end.
+Weather Trivia: Regina saw one of its coldest Octobers in 1925, with temperatures reaching a low of -15°C.

 Saskatoon, Saskatchewan

-October 26: Saskatoon is under overcast skies with a temperature of -2°C. Winds are light from the northwest at 15 km/h, with a barometric pressure of 1015 hPa.
-Sunrise is at 8:05 AM, and sunset is at 6:15 PM.
+October 26: Saskatoon is experiencing overcast skies with a temperature of -3°C. Winds are light at 10 km/h from the northwest, with a barometric pressure of 1014 hPa.
+Sunrise is at 8:06 AM, and sunset is at 6:15 PM.

-October 27-28: Snow showers are expected throughout Saturday and Sunday, but Monday will bring clearer skies with temperatures around 0°C.
+October 27-28: Snow flurries will continue through Saturday, clearing by Sunday evening.
+Monday will be cool and clear.

-Wardrobe Suggestion: A warm winter jacket, boots, and gloves are essential for the snowy conditions.
+Wardrobe Suggestion: Insulated winter wear, including gloves and boots, will keep you comfortable in the snow.

-Weather Trivia: October in Saskatoon can bring extreme cold, with temperatures historically dipping as low as -18°C.
+Weather Trivia: Saskatoon’s coldest October temperature was recorded in 1906, with a low of -18°C.

 Alberta Weather